m-pektas/m-pektas/README.md

 ## 💼 Job

-I'm working as a Computer Engineer at [syntonym](https://syntonym.com/)
+I'm working as a Computer Vision Engineer at [syntonym](https://syntonym.com/)

 ## 🔭 I'm currently working on